Primary stage of socialism: Formulating the theory of a primary stage of socialism

 Su's theory of undeveloped socialism led to the formulation of the primary stage of socialism theory under CCP General Secretary Zhao Ziyang's stewardship.
 The term had been used by the CCP during the Anti-Spiritual Pollution Campaign of 1983 but had never been explained.
 After consulting with Deng Xiaoping, the theory of a primary stage of socialism was used as the theoretical basis of the Political Report to the 13th National Congress held in 1987.
 The theory focused mainly on developing the productive forces and took a highly economic deterministic view on developing socialism.
 Despite certain pitfalls, the theory is still used to explain the use of capitalist techniques in China.
 The main aim of the theory was to reconceptualize socialism to make Marxism fit for contemporary use.
-Su and Zhang Xiangyang said the primary stage of socialism in China began in the 1950s when the CCP put an end to the policies of New Democracy and would last an estimated 100 years.
+It posited that in China's current historical stage, low productive capacity was a fundamental national condition that could be ignored.
+Zhao explained:When a backward country is trying to build socialism, it is natural that during the long initial period its productive forces will not be up to the level of those in developed capitalist countries and that it will not be able to eliminate poverty completely.
+Accordingly, in building socialism we must do all we can to develop the productive forces and gradually eliminate poverty, constantly raising the people’s living standards.
+Otherwise, how will socialism be able to triumph over capitalism?
+In the second stage, or the advanced stage of communism, when the economy is highly developed and there is overwhelming material abundance, we shall be able to apply the principle of ‘from each according to his ability, to each according to his need.Su and Zhang Xiangyang said the primary stage of socialism in China began in the 1950s when the CCP put an end to the policies of New Democracy and would last an estimated 100 years.
 The previous emphasis on economic equality in favour of economic growth was abandoned.
 Deng stated: